-If you place your booking 'on hold', you must provide us with a new start date within 12 months of the date your booking was placed 'on hold'.
+If you place your booking ‘on hold’, you must also provide us with a new start date within 12 months of the date your booking was placed ‘on hold’.
 Your new start date must be within 12 months of your original start date.
 If you have not confirmed this with us within this time frame, or would like to travel more than 12 months after your original start date, we will cancel your booking and the standard cancellation charges will apply.
 Any monies paid up to and including the date you put your booking 'on hold' will be held by Bamboo in credit and will not be eligible for a refund.

 When making a change to your program, you will be liable to pay any difference in price and the cost of any internal flights already booked at the time of your change.

 Any alteration received by us after your final balance due date (90 days or 120 days before departure) will be treated as a cancellation and will be subject to the standard cancellation charges.

 5. If you cancel your Booking